 Open Hand Theater designs creative arts education projects that integrate performance, music, puppetry and visual arts into classroom studies.
 As working artists and performers we focus on the character, the story, the tune and the little details that make learning relevant to children.

 At Open Hand Theater we strive to introduce children to experiences in the arts that are relevant to their lives and their learning.
-In cooperation with the classroom teacher, Open Hand Theater designs creative theater projects that enhance and integrate NYS Learning Standards, school curriculum and community awareness into each program.
+In cooperation with the classroom teacher, Open Hand Theater designs creative theater projects that enhance and integrate Common Core Curriculum Standards and community awareness into each program.
 These extended learning programs have ranged from a week-long Circus Arts program through Physical Education classes to a three month Social Studies program (now in its 5th year) with 3rd grades creating a unique large puppet performance.
 The listings below are examples.

 To design an Arts Education Residency Project for your school, please use our Program Request form or contact